pmuens/awesome-serverless/README.md

 - [AWS lambda framework "Serverless"](http://thenewstack.io/serverless-offers-framework-aws-lambda/) - Article about the Serverless framework
 - [Using Python](https://serverlesscode.com/post/python-on-serverless-intro/) - Using Python with Serverless
 - [Scheduled Lambda events](http://jamiecressey.com/2016/02/27/everyone-to-the-cloud/) - How to create scheduled Lambda events
+- [Trek10 about Serverless](https://www.trek10.com/blog/serverless-framework-for-processes-projects-and-scale/) - A look at Serverless for processes, projects and scale

 ## Talks